This pathway shows you how to apply for a Skills Assessment outcome so that you can register and work as a pharmacist in Australia.

 Official photo-bearing document

-We require an official ID as proof of identity.
-This must be an ID issued by an overseas or Australian authority.
+This must be an ID document issued by an overseas or Australian authority.
 It must include your photo.

 Birth certificate